MindWrapper/Instabilities/EpochTime/Readme.md

   But was:  1514451833691
 ```

-# Why it survided
+# Why it survived

-It is easy to forget that `TimeSpan.TotalMilliseconds` returns double. `Is.LessThanOrEqualTo` hid long to floating-point comparison.
+It is easy to forget that `TimeSpan.TotalMilliseconds` returns double.
+In addition

-# How to avoid
+compiler will not warn you about integer to floating-point comparison using `<=`

-Avoid such LessThanOrEqualTo comparisons.
-Make GetUtcNowMs mockable and compare against a concreate value.
+(which is what `LessThanOrEqualTo` does).

-The most of the code analyzers will not complain on the code like this:
+Try this to check:
 ```
 double d = 5;
 long i = 5;